 Do you ever wonder why some people blog?
-Or what about getting started with a blog, what do you need?
+Understand the truth about blogging before jumping into it.
 Blogging serves everyone differently.
 Some people write to write, others try to make money, and others simply do it because they enjoy it.
 These are all great reasons!
-I personally have three motives for blogging and three tools to help you start on blogging.
+I personally have three motives for blogging and three tools to help you start blogging.

 What does “Blog” even mean?

 According to Google, a blog is a “web-log”.
 Some say it serves as a personal diary or platform for personal opinions.
 Yet, businesses write blogs to support their products, and people write blogs to teach about their talents or interests.
 In other words, it is informal writing compared to published books.
 You do not have to have a degree in English to write a blog, you don’t even need to have a high school diploma, anyone can write one and that’s the truth about blogging.

 If you want to get into blogging, understand WHY you want to write one.
 Back in 2009ish, I started writing a blog.
 Frankly, I had no idea what I was doing.
 Blogging was fairly new back then.
-I could have taken many angles with my blog; my first intent was to teach people about joy.
+I could have taken many angles with my blog; however, my first intent was to teach people about joy.
 I had recently gone through a depressing season with infertility and wanted to help others get through times like these.
 Then somehow it transformed into wanting to share the lessons I’ve learned in life to help others save time.
 Since then, I’ve pretty much kept with that theme.

 1. Gives you a voice

 Listen up, speaking is not the only way to be heard in this world.
 People can voice themselves through music, dancing, drawing, cooking, and frankly any hobby or craft.
 The truth about blogging is that blogging gives you an instant voice through writing without interruptions.

 2. Processes information

 Writing to me is like therapy.
 It forces me to think about what I want to say and how to say it.
 When I get thoughts down on paper, it helps me see what really is going on in my life.
 It’s kind of like journaling.
 Then when I blog about it, it helps me figure out what I want to say to others in order to help them in a similar circumstance.
 Blogging assists me in processing a challenge I am facing.

 The other reason I blog is to leave a part of me on this planet.
-I know that sounds kind of corny, but thinkg about it.
+I know that sounds kind of corny, but think about it.
 A lot of the time when I blog I think about my family.
 When I’m long gone I still want them to be able to see me, hear me, and learn from me.
-Whether it’s through a blog post, YouTube video, or social media post, I want my family to be able to see that even though I am in heaven, I am still here with them.
+Whether it’s through a blog post, YouTube video, or social media post, I want my family to be able to see that even though I passed on, I am still here with them.

 Many bloggers blog to make some extra cash.
 If you can make money on your blog, I see it as an added bonus, not as a steady stream of income and that’s the truth about blogging.
 There are A LOT of blog posts that tell you how to make money and how easy it can be.
 But don’t be deceived.
 Making money by blogging isn’t going to happen overnight.
 First and foremost, keep your day job.
-For dollars to roll in, it’s going to require time, energy, researching, and lots of testing.
-I’m not writing to deter you, I’m just giving you a heads up that it can be harder than people protray…in which they are probably selling a blogging course.
-Some people make loads of money and I give them a total high five!
+For dollars to roll in, it’s going to require time, energy, researching, MONEY, and lots of testing.
+I’m not writing to deter you, I’m just giving you a heads up that it can be harder than people portray… which they are probably selling a blogging course.

 3 tools to get started blogging